 Information available before the hearing

-In the weeks leading up to the first day of the hearing we will publish the name of the nurse or midwife, the charges against them and the county where it took place.
+In the weeks leading up to the first day of the hearing we will publish the name of the nurse, midwife or nursing associate, the charges against them and the county where it took place.
 Employer details may also be published, but only if they relate to their place of employment.

 At the end of the hearing the panel produce a document called the Outcome and Reasons.
-It is a summary of the hearing and includes the information above, as well as the names of the panel members and the NMC representative.
-This document explains how the panel reached their determination and makes clear that the purpose of fitness to practise hearings is to protect the public, not to punish individual nurses and midwives.
+It's a summary of the hearing and includes the information above, as well as the names of the panel members and the NMC representative.
+This document explains how the panel reached their determination and makes clear that the purpose of fitness to practise hearings is to protect the public, not to punish individual nurses, midwives and nursing associates.

 Witnesses are anonymised in the Outcome and Reasons document, however we may provide their names on request.
 Vulnerable witnesses, patients and third parties who are granted legal anonymity to protect their identity will remain anonymous.